pingcap/docs-cn/faq/tidb-faq.md

 This problem occurs because MySQL 8.0 changes the [authentication plugin](/security-compatibility-with-mysql.md) default in MySQL 5.7.
 To solve this problem, you need to add the options above to specify using the old encryption method.

-#### How is TiDB highly available?

-TiDB is self-healing.
-All of the three components, TiDB, TiKV and PD, can tolerate failures of some of their instances.
-With its strong consistency guarantee, whether it’s data machine failures or even downtime of an entire data center, your data can be recovered automatically.
-For more information, see [TiDB architecture](/tidb-architecture.md).

-#### How is TiDB strongly consistent?

-TiDB implements Snapshot Isolation consistency, which it advertises as `REPEATABLE-READ` for compatibility with MySQL.
-Data is redundantly copied between TiKV nodes using the [Raft consensus algorithm](https://raft.github.io/) to ensure recoverability should a node failure occur.

-At the bottom layer, TiKV uses a model of replication log + State Machine to replicate data.
-For the write requests, the data is written to a Leader and the Leader then replicates the command to its Followers in the form of log.
-When the majority of nodes in the cluster receive this log, this log is committed and can be applied into the State Machine.

 #### Does TiDB support distributed transactions?

 Yes.
 TiDB distributes transactions across your cluster, whether it is a few nodes in a single location or many [nodes across multiple data centers](/multi-data-centers-in-one-city-deployment.md).